Term of Award

 The purpose of this study was to examine how text and picture pairings affected comprehension and memory for medication instructions.
 Participants viewed instructions on how to prepare a mock oral suspension drug.
 These instructions either had the picture repeat the information in the text, or complement information in the text.
 The text instructions were also either integrated into the pictures, or were separated from the pictures.
 Next, participants were assessed on their comprehension and memory including memory for the order of the steps and their belief in their ability to carry out this task effectively.
 The results indicated that participants who viewed the complementary format were better at remembering the order of events than those who viewed the repetitious format, perhaps because complementary pictures and text facilitate deeper processing and memory.
 Incorporating these factors into the creation of medication instructions could increase comprehension and help improve accuracy in medication administration.

 Le, Jessica, "Do Placement and Repetition of Information in Pictorials Affect Comprehension and Memory of Medication Instructions?"
 (2016).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1523.

 Research Data and Supplementary Material